slowernews/wisdom-tldr/chapters/chapter_1_self.md

 - don't settle and don't struggle. life is what flows in between. -- naval
 > *"The longer the tongue, the shorter the hands."
 -- Czech proverb*
+> *"A man dies when he stops working."
+-- Hebrew proverb
 -->

 Helpful people don't ask «how can I help».
 They just help.
 (Naval Ravikant)